olgaako/OlgasCollection/README.md

 # OlgasCollection
-This is a website dedicated to showcasing my writing!
+This was a standardly built website using CSS and HTML!